rust-native-ui/libui-rs/CONTRIBUTING.md

 make via Matrix, issue, email, or any other method with the owners of this repository before making a change.

-Our Matrix room is at #rust-native-ui:matrix.nora.codes.
+Our Matrix room is at #rust-native-ui:nora.codes.

 Please note we have a code of conduct, please follow it in all your interactions with the project.